memmaker/ngman/README.md

     root@dallas:~/.ngman# cat dnsprovider.env
     DNS_PROVIDER=dode
     DODE_TOKEN=12345678901234677

-### Setting DNS resolver for containers
+For your convenience, I have provided the script that I use for setting this up:

-ngman will set the DNS resolver for all reverse proxy locations, if it detects the **NGMAN_PROXY_RESOLVER** environment variable.
+    mkdir -m 2774 "$HOME"/.ngman

-Example:
+    printf "DNS_PROVIDER=dode\nDODE_TOKEN=12345678901234677" > "$HOME"/.ngman/dnsprovider.env

-    export NGMAN_PROXY_RESOLVER=10.89.1.1
+    curl -sL https://raw.githubusercontent.com/memmaker/ngman/main/setup.sh | sh -s "$EMAIL"

-NOTE: This will be applied on write, so the environment variable must be set then.
+You would have to replace the information of the DNS provider with your own.

 ## Standalone usage of ngman

-**NOTE: ALL THE FOLLOWING IS ALREADY INCLUDED AND AUTOMATED IN THE [setup.sh file](https://github.com/memmaker/ngman/blob/main/setup.sh) and [mmx23/nginx image](https://hub.docker.com/repository/docker/mmx23/nginx)**
+**NOTE: ALL THE FOLLOWING IS ALREADY INCLUDED AND AUTOMATED IN THE [setup.sh file](https://github.com/memmaker/ngman/blob/main/setup.sh) and [corresponding nginx container](https://github.com/memmaker/ngman/pkgs/container/nginx)**

 I suggest using [lego](https://github.com/go-acme/lego) in combination with [podman](https://podman.io/) for certificate generation.
 You can then do something like this